nucurity/RogueLike/README.md

 ## Idea

-Create randomly generated locations that where player can move and collecet goodies
+Create randomly generated locations that where player can move and collect goodies

 ## Rules